CryptapeHackathon/stag/README.md

 ## Services

-* Retrieve your digital asset
+* Retrieve your digital asset by your friends
 * Daily transfer ceiling
 * Account can be inherited by a designated beneficiary